LabVIEW-DCAF/Documentation/Trunk/Getting Started Material/Hands On/Hands-On_2/DCAF_Hands_On_2.md

 4. Open **Tools >> DCAF >> Launch Control Module Scripting Utility…**

 5. Drag the runtime class from the project over the runtime class path control or browse for it manually, then repeat for the configuration class (YourModuleName Configuration.lvclass).
-Because you used the script, you can leave most options as the default.
+You can leave the rest of the options as the default and run this VI.
 Once the script finishes executing, the **Custom Temperature Controller runtime.lvclass:tag bus to parameters.vi** should look similar to the one in the figure 1.13 below.

 |![Custom Temperature Controller Accessors Scripted.jpg](Pictures/ctc_accessors_scripted.jpg)
 |:--:|